 “Ammit, Ammit, Ammit.”
 James exhaled.
 He paced in the front room, the biggest room in the house.
 “You see, she’s an ancient Egyptian demon.
 She yearns to devour souls and the meat and blood of humans.”
 A howl vibrated the home.
 “She’s ravenous right now.”
 He peeked at his wristwatch.
 “You have until three.
 When you hear the tone, run to me.”
 If you can.
 “And you’ll win your wish.”

 Time clicked by as Ammit sniffed the air, searching for them.
 She searched room by room and tore the doors off the hinges and yanked the curtains off the rods.
 The demon flipped beds and chairs.
 She stomped her way to the first floor.
 Ammit entered the front room and paused by James, who petted her.
 “Go now, find them.”

 Ammit entered the kitchen and split the pantry door in two and peered inside.
-She licked a frozen icicle Sophia.
+She licked a frozen Sophia.
 The beast expanded her crocodile jaw and slid Sophia down her throat like an ice cube.
 She swung around and sniffed the air.
-Her pace slowed, she shuffled her way to the hallway, and laid next to Elijah’s closet and fell asleep.
+Her pace slowed, and she shuffled her way to the hallway, and laid next to Elijah’s closet, and fell asleep.